Is Assumable Debt a Positive Attribute in Selling a Property? – by Jason Punzel

 One of the first questions we get asked by buyers when marketing a property is “What type of debt is on the property, can it be assumed, or must it be assumed?”
 Thus, sellers need to know, “Is assumable debt a positive attribute in selling a property?”

 One major challenge in assuming existing debt is the loan to value, or leverage ratio.
-If a current property has a sales price of $10,000,000 and the existing debt is $6,000,000, the new buyer may want to put down more, or less, equity than would be required by assuming the existing debt.
+If a current property has a sales price of $10,000,000 and the existing debt is $4,000,000, the new buyer may want to put down less equity than would be required by assuming the existing debt.
 This can become very problematic in some situations.
-The other challenge, of course, is when the current debt has a higher interest rate than the current rate, resulting in a negative value to the buyer, thus reducing the purchase price.
+The other challenge, of course, is when the current debt has a higher interest rate than current rates, resulting in a negative value to the buyer, thus reducing the purchase price.
 When the assumed debt has a loan to value ratio that is not optimal, or if the interest rate is higher than current interest rates, assuming the debt will have a negative impact on the sales price.
 Conversely, when the interest rate on the debt is favorable compared with the current interest rates, assuming the debt will have a positive impact on the sales price.

 Typically, we recommend that if the seller does have assumable debt that they give the buyer the option to assume the debt.
 If there is a pre-payment penalty, that should be reflected in the sales price so a buyer knows the value to the seller if they assume the debt at closing.